 504 LS Wendy.
 (1:53:15)

 Wendy runs into a hall we've not seen before.
 At the far end it intersects with another hall in which we see a red and black diamond pattern wall hanging that is the same diamond pattern in the entry to the toilet and powder room area off the Gold Room.
 There is no lobby here, no great room.
 She seems to emerge from that side hall from screen right as she does a slight curve to the left and back--though it seems she should instead come from screen left.
 If she does come from screen right she is then emerging from an area that, given the rug, could correspond with the red bathroom and perhaps the path she took with Dick to the kitchen on Closing Day.
-She runs past another pair of the red elevators and turns into an entry way which gives access to yet another door of the lodge.
+She runs past another pair of the red elevators and turns into an entry that gives access to yet another exterior door of the lodge.
 We see on the right wall a painting of geese and a yellow ball of a sun that was briefly glimpsed in the secretarial office when Bill Watson entered Ullman's office on the day of the interview.

 505 LS Wendy exterior.
 (1:53:22)

 She presses through the door out into the snow, the world all watery blue, ice and white.